parkermax93/react-league-frontend/README.md

 ## Description

 This project is a library of league of legends characters as well as certain facts and lore about them.
+It uses a React/Redeux front end, with a Ruby on Rails hand designed backend, rather than an imported API.

 ## Available Scripts